H.R. 8031: GUARDRAILS Act

 What executive order does the GUARDRAILS Act repeal?

-Does the GUARDRAILS Act create any new federal AI standards or replacement rules?
+Does the GUARDRAILS Act create any new federal AI rules?

-Under the GUARDRAILS Act (Section 1), it stands for "Guaranteeing and Upholding Americans' Right to Decide Responsible AI Laws and Standards Act."
+It stands for "Guaranteeing and Upholding Americans' Right to Decide Responsible AI Laws and Standards Act."
+The backronym frames the bill as a separation-of-powers move: Congress, not the White House, deciding AI policy.

 Based on H.R.
 8031 bill text